dboogert/gaffer/vdbNotes.md

 cast from different grid types

-Check nodes to see what support masks consistent grid namingn using a context variable evaluation how do I optimize bounds????!?!
+Check nodes to see what support masks consistent grid naming using a context variable evaluation how do I optimize bounds????!?!
 VDB Scene Writer
 Use latest base classes